 Anna is an Atlanta native.
 She graduated magna cum laude from Georgia State University where she earned a BA in Spanish with a concentration in Business and a minor in Italian.

 Chris is a voracious reader, traveler, filmmaker/photographer, and has been been involved in a number of Veteran Mentorship programs across the country.
 In 2017 his first short film, which focuses on a snippet of his perspective on transition to civilian life, was featured in an exhibit at the Los Angeles County Museum of Art (LACMA).
-He also loves his dog, Bronson, and holds a BA from Fordham University.
+He also loves his dog, Bronson, and graduated from Fordham University.

 James is a veteran of the United States Army, serving as an Unmanned Aircraft Systems operator and instructor from 2003-2011.
 He deployed in support of Operation Iraqi Freedom in 2005 and Operation Enduring Freedom in 2008.
 While serving, James graduated from Embry-Riddle Aeronautical University with a Bachelors in Science.

 After separating from the military, James attended New York University, first earning his Masters in Public Policy from Wagner School of Public Service, followed by his Masters in Business Administration from Stern School of Business.
 Aided by the skills James learned at FourBlock, he is currently a Program Manager at The Walt Disney Company where he oversees process improvement strategies for the company’s global charitable programs.